KiberBomzh/EpubEditor/README.md

 ```
 epubeditor <book1> <dir> <book2>
 ```
-When programm is running you can input commands.
+When the programm is running you can input commands.

 Write `help` to see help message